weliveindetail/tpde/docs/tpde/compiler-ref.md

   - Adaptor class type
   - final derived type
   - config for Assembler type, some flags and architecture-specific information
-- architecture-specific Compiler class (currently x64/arm64) which take 4 template parameters
+- architecture-specific Compiler class (currently x64/arm64) which takes 4 template parameters
   - Adaptor class type
   - final derived type
   - base compiler type (can be CompilerBase or a user-provided base class that inherits from CompilerBase that can be used for architecture-independent functionality)
   - config for CompilerBase config and some architecture-specific config
 - final compiler class which inherits from the architecture-specific compiler class and provides the template types
-- many funcs are called in the base classes using the derived class giving you the option to override or inject custom behavior
+- many functions are called in the base classes using the derived class giving you the option to override or inject custom behavior

 ```
 ┌─────────┐         ┌────────────┐         ┌─────────┐